SPARC-FAIR-Codeathon/aqua/Documentation.md

 # Platform
 The AQUA platform integrates Python libraries, data mining tools, a SQL database engine, and Document Object Model (DOM) API to mimic an environment similar to the SPARC search portal with an improved functionality in multiple ways.
 In general, the AQUA platform consists of a presentation layer as the User Interface (UI) (referred to as frontend) and a server-side data-access layer (referred to as backend).
-The AQUA UI and the AQUA backend bridge between the user and the Knowledge Management Core (K-Core) database.
+The **AQUA UI** and the **AQUA Backend** bridge between the user and the Knowledge Management Core (K-Core) database.
 K-Core is the SPARC knowledge graph database.

 ## AQUA Backend